readertrader/sr/README.md

 The sr.py is a sample of how to run the class

 avisr is the nt8 zip file that reads in a txt file with the sr values into ninjatrader.
 You should import and change the file for your needs.

+# This is the catch all repo for futures trading for me